• Skip to primary navigation

 A blanket “We Don’t Log” statement is not a clear logging policy.

 Let’s take ExpressVPN’s Privacy Policy page as an example.
-In the section titled “VPN Connection Summary Statistics,” it clearly states what data they do collect and how they store it.
+In the section titled “VPN Connection Summary Statistics,” it clearly states what data they collect and how they store it.

 Excerpt from ExpressVPN's privacy policy on data that they log